Misc. Notes

 OUR ANCESTORS

 “My great-grandfather was John Ellis of Provincetown, Ma.
 He was the father of ten children, eight boys and two girls.
 His youngest boy was my grandfather and was named Seth; the others, seven in number he never saw after he was seven years old as he went to sea with his father; he followed the seas for fourteen years.
 I never knew the names of the other seven.
 The girls names were Thankful and Dolly.
-I am the son of John Ellis, Grandson of Seth Ellis, Great-grand-son of John Ellis the first
+I am the son of John Ellis, Grandson of Seth Ellis, Great-grand-son of John Ellis the first [meaning John husband of Joanna Swift].
+My father was born July 11, 1789 and I am in my eightieth year.”

 /s/ Abiathar P. Ellis

 In the OUR ANCESTORS, by Abiathar P. Ellis, the name of Dolly Ellis shows, whereas, in the Brownson and McLean study, the name of Dorothy Ellis is shown.
-It is my contention that Dolly and Dorothy are one and the same
+It is my contention that Dolly and Dorothy are one and the same.

 In Abiathar’s genealogical statement regarding John Ellis and Joanna Swift’s family, he states there were 10 children which included 8 boys and two girls.
 I am perhaps a bit quisical as to the numbers and further wonder if Abiathar is not getting other branches of the family mixed up.
 Abiathar was in his 80th year when composing this information which could have been part of his or this mix up.
 Then here I am in my 91st year and questioning his determination.
 The closest possible scenario to John and Joanna’s family is son Seth and wife Elizabeth Gilmore who had 10 children but only 6 boys and 4 girls and these sons were not all lost at sea. /s/ EDE